Downtown Historic District

 Built in 1890, the historic Clarendon Hotel is one of the largest and most significant buildings in the downtown district, in part because of its association with the Historic National Road.
 This recently restored structure offers opportunity for first floor retail or office space.
 The second and third floors have been renovated with furnished apartments available for lease.

 Despite the consistently high occupancy rate of existing properties in the downtown, there are still a few vacant structures and lots available.
 In addition, for years the City has promoted the open space offered in its alleys which could be directed toward retail, housing, parking, garden/park space, or low traffic volume office opportunities.
 The City is willing to work with developers to enhance the use of these remaining properties.

 St. Clair Commons

 St. Clair Commons is the City’s most recent mixed use development area, established in the southeast corner of the community with 68 acres of commercial/office space still available for development.
 The site features a 100-unit private senior living facility as well as the City’s new 500,000 gallon water tank.
-Community related enhancements have been discussed, including the addition of walking paths, community gardens, and activity stations with a goal of connecting these amenities to the existing National Road Bikeway.
-A new connector road (Commons Mall Crossing) has been constructed under the auspices of the Ohio Department of Transportation.
+Community related enhancements have been discussed, including the addition of walking paths, a park, and activity stations with a goal of connecting these amenities to the existing National Road Bikeway.
+A connector road (Commons Mall Crossing) has been constructed under the auspices of the Ohio Department of Transportation.
 This road passes through St. Clair Commons, opening up additional opportunities while making a new connection between U.S. 40 and the Ohio Valley Mall in Richland Township.
-A new water tank has been constructed within St. Clair Commons to improve water service not only to this new area but citywide as well.

 Developed in the early 1990s, Plaza West is St. Clairsville’s more modern business district.
 This shopping area contains a major, locally-owned supermarket as its anchor.
 Restaurants, doctors’ offices, banks, and a medical complex make up this busy shopping district.